The #1 choice for professional

 athletic training education programs.

-Required by more than 75% of programs.
+Trail Guide the Body: Required by more than 80% of AT programs.

 This text is one that students actually don’t sell back to the bookstore when the semester is over!
 It is one of the best texts I have ever seen and love it.
 It is especially amazing for teaching students surface anatomy.
 Plus, the videos make my job so much easier.